Suspended Michigan State coach calls harassment allegations false and outside scope of Title IX

 “We developed a mutual friendship that grew into an intimate, adult relationship,” said the 51-year-old Tucker, who is married and has two children.
 “At this point, my wife and I had been estranged for a long time.”

+“As a survivor, I’m shocked.
+As a Spartan, I’m disappointed.
+As Governor, I want answers,” Whitmer said in a statement.
+“I know the pain that so many feel when allegations like this come to light because I live it too.
+It’s retraumatizing.
+MSU holds a special place in so many of our hearts — which is what makes this hurt more.

+“We deserve to know when the university knew about these allegations and why they made the decisions they did.
+We need to ensure that one of our state’s flagship universities, one that carries so much weight around the world, is learning from the past and not recreating it.”

 Tracy is known for her work with college teams, educating athletes about sexual violence.
 She has spoken to Michigan State’s football team multiple times.
-She has not returned multiple messages seeking additional comment.
+She has not returned multiple messages seeking additional comment, but responded on social media Monday night.

+“Coach Tucker has been delaying and trying to stop the investigative process since the beginning.
+He can’t afford to go to a hearing that determines credibility of the participating parties.
+I believe this statement is his way of getting out of participating in the hearing,” she wrote.

 “While I am saddened by Ms. Tracy’s disclosure of the sensitive nature of this call, let me be perfectly clear — it was an entirely mutual, private event between two adults living at opposite ends of the country,” Tucker said.
 “She initiated the discussion that night, sent me a provocative picture of the two of us together, suggested what she may look like without clothes, and never once during the 36 minutes did she object in any manner, much less hang up the phone.”